omys-omics/triangulaR/README.md

 #>
 #> Usage information is available at: https://github.com/omys-omics/triangulaR/
 #>
 #> Please cite the following if you use triangulaR in a publication:
+#>
+#> Wiens, B. J., & Colella, J. P. (2024). triangulaR: an R package for identifying AIMs and building triangle plots using SNP data from hybrid zones. bioRxiv, 2024-03.
 library(vcfR)
 #>
 #>    *****       ***   vcfR   ***       *****